 Is Bulimia Counseling Right For Me?

-Your weight is just a number; but for many of us, that number can become a valuation of your self-worth.
-When you’re losing or maintaining weight you feel like you’ve accomplished something—maybe not as much as you’d like—but you feel a little less terrible.
+Your weight is just a number, right?
+Unfortunately, for many of us, that number can become a valuation of self-worth.

 Bulimia Nervosa is an eating disorder that is characterized by over-eating (bingeing) and extreme efforts to maintain weight through vomiting or laxative abuse (purging).
 However, unlike anorexia nervosa, bulimia does not usually result in extreme weight loss.

-But don’t abandon hope: you can beat the cycle of bingeing, purging, and self-loathing!
+Don’t abandon hope!
+Lifeologie bulimia counseling can help you beat the cycle of bingeing, purging, and self-loathing!

 What Are The Signs And Symptoms Of Bulimia?

-Individuals who are suffering from bulimia may exhibit the following warning signs:
+Individuals who are suffering from bulimia may exhibit the following warning signs and be good candidates for bulimia counseling

 - Episodes of binge-eating (consuming an entire day’s worth of calories in a single sitting) followed by frantic attempts to purge (via vomiting, laxative, enema, or diuretic abuse), fasting, diet pills, emetics (drugs that induce vomiting), or obsessive exercise